Illinois' Persons with Disabilities waiver

 Therapies: Provided by a licensed therapist.
 Therapies includes occupational therapy, physical therapy, and speech therapy.
 May be approved under the waiver if the customer is no longer eligible for therapies under the State Plan but continues to need long-term habilitative services.

-Medicaid Agency Contact Information
+Operating Agency Contact Information

 Department of Human Services - Division of Rehabilitation Services